 Returning Spanish conquistadores introduced coca to Europe.
 Even Shakespeare may have smoked it - and inhaled.
 The coca plant is perishable and travels poorly.
 Yet coca was touted as "an elixir of life".
 In 1814, an editorial in Gentleman's Magazine urged researchers to begin experimentation so that coca could be used as "a substitute for food so that people could live a month, now and then, without eating..."

 The active ingredient of the coca plant was first isolated in the West by the German chemist Friedrich Gaedcke in 1855; he named it "Erythroxyline".
 Albert Niemann described an improved purification process for his PhD; he named it "cocaine".
-Sigmund Freud, an early enthusiast, described cocaine as a magical drug.
+Sigmund Freud, an early enthusiast, described cocaine as a magical drug, the only cure for depression.
 Freud wrote a song of praise in its honour; and he practised extensive self-experimentation.
 To Sherlock Holmes, cocaine was "so transcendentally stimulating and clarifying to the mind that its secondary action is a matter of small moment".
 Robert Louis Stephenson wrote The Strange Case of Dr Jekyll and Mr Hyde during a six-day cocaine-binge.
 Intrepid polar adventurer Ernest Shackleton explored Antarctica propelled by tablets of Forced March.

 Doctors dispensed cocaine as an antidote to morphine addiction.
 Unfortunately, some of their patients made a habit of combining both.